Why it’s good to ask questions about premature birth

 Hospitals with NICUs are usually in bigger cities.
 If you live in a regional, rural or remote area, you might have to go to a city hospital before the birth.

 If your baby is born at a hospital without a NICU and needs to go to one, the hospital will use a specialised ambulance called NETS (neonatal emergency transport service) or PIPER (paediatric infant perinatal emergency retrieval).
 This is like a mobile NICU, staffed by a nurse and/or doctor.
-If the hospital with the NICU also has a maternity unit, you might be able to transfer there after the birth, once you can travel.
+You might be able to transfer to the hospital’s maternity unit after the birth, once you can travel.

 Most hospitals with NICUs also have accommodation, but this is limited and usually available only for regional or remote parents while their baby is in the NICU.

 What will happen during and after a premature birth

 Knowing what to expect during a premature birth might help with some of your worries.
 It can help to talk to your doctor or midwife to find out more about the birth, what will happen afterwards and how the medical staff will support you.
 Your doctor or midwife will usually be able to arrange for you and your partner to talk to the medical team who will care for you and your baby.